crguezl/jison-ambiguouslanguage/README.md

         bc: /* empty */ | 'b' bc 'c' ;
         as: /* empty */ | as 'a' ;

-The symbol ´aeqb´ correspond to guess that there are the same number of ´a´s than ´b´s.
-In the same way, ´beqc´ starts the subgrammar for those phrases where the number of ´b´s is equal to the number of ´c´s.
+The symbol `aeqb` correspond to guess that there are the same number of `a`s than `b`s.
+In the same way, `beqc` starts the subgrammar for those phrases where the number of `b`s is equal to the number of `c`s.
 The usual approach to eliminate the ambiguity by changing the grammar to an unambiguous one does not work.

 See section *"Parsing inherently ambiguous languages"*